Today’s Reading: Mark 6:30-56

 I like to go through a little algorithm when looking at a need.

 Lord, increase my sensitivity to others- to my spouse, to my kids, to my friends, and to strangers.
 Forgive me for being so busy that I don’t see people in need.
-As you form me to be more like You, I pray that others will see Jesus in me and feel His compassion through me.
+As You form me to be more like You, I pray that others will see Jesus in me and feel His compassion through me.
 Amen.